 This sector consists of the central bank (the Bank of England, sub-sector S.121) and other monetary financial institutions (sub-sector S.122).
 The central bank comprises the Banking and Issue Departments of the Bank of England, but not the Exchange Equalisation Account (the government account at the Bank of England which contains the official reserves) which is classified as central government.
 (Other EU countries treat their official reserves as assets of the central bank.)
-The other monetary financial institutions sub-sector (S.122) currently comprises banks and building societies and is equivalent to the other depository corporations' sub-sector as defined in the 1993 SNA (paras 4.88 - 4.94).
-A full list of the institutions making up the banks' sector was published in the February 1998 issue of the Bank of England Quarterly Bulletin.
-A list of additions and deletions is published in each successive Quarterly Bulletin.
+The other monetary financial institutions sub-sector (S.122) currently comprises banks and building societies and is equivalent to the other depository corporations' sub-sector as defined in the 1993 SNA (paras 4.88-4.94).
+A full list of the institutions included within the UK banking sector (nationality analysis) was included in the January 2005 edition of the Bank of England publication Monetary and Financial Statistics (aka 'Bankstats').
+Subsequent lists are published in the January and July editions of 'Bankstats'.
+The list is also included in the electronic version of 'Bankstats' (which is released on the Bank of England website each month: www.bankofengland.co.uk/statistics/ms/current/index/htm).